corsairmarks/nonbinary_leaders/mod/README.md

 If you would like me to implement a compatibility patch (to support feminine/masculine presentation from sexual dimorphism and/or to respect a custom species class as non-gendered), please leave a comment asking nicely, what you want, and with a link to the mod you want to be compatible.

-Built for Stellaris version 3.2.* "Herbert."
+Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

+### Known Conflicts

+Any other mods that adjust the human portrait groups (not individual portraits), including my mod [Human Portraits: Unified](https://steamcommunity.com/sharedfiles/filedetails/?id=2820018928).

 ### When to Install